devzendo/transputer-emulator/README.md

 # Building and Installing
 The distribution currently builds under the following systems:
 * Apple macOS - Intel only
-  * 'Mojave' 10.14
   * 'Catalina' 10.15
   * (untested on more recent versions)
 * Linux
-  * Linux Mint 21.12 Intel x86-64
+  * Linux Mint 21.3 Intel x86-64
   * Ubuntu Linux 24.04 LTS Intel x86-64
   * Raspberry Pi Debian 12
 * Microsoft Windows
-  * Windows 10 64-bit
+  * Windows 10 22H2
   * (untested on earlier versions e.g. XP, 7, 8, 8.1)
   * Due to lack of compatible TPM hardware, I cannot build on Windows 11 or later.
 * Embedded microcontrollers
-  * Raspberry Pi Pico (cross-compiled on Linux Mint and Pop!_OS)
+  * Raspberry Pi Pico (cross-compiled on Ubuntu Linux 24.04)

+The build is controlled by CMake, with a Maven wrapper around this to work with my CI server, and to make the main build commands a little easier to use (standard mvn lifecycle commands vs CMake oddities).
+Maven is just doing some preprocessing (the version number of the project is set in the pom.xml; mvn extracts this and embeds it in the C++ code), running cmake in various stages, and is used for packaging and overall build control.
+It's just much easier with it..

+You can ignore the Maven side completely, you'll just have to use arcane commands.

+Both types of build are shown below.

 C++ Dependencies:
+* These are all downloaded and built by CMake External Projects:
 * Google Test and Google Mock
 * gsl-lite (C++ Guidelines Support Library from https://github.com/gsl-lite/gsl-lite#as-cmake-package)
-* .. all taken care of by CMake External Project.

 Prerequisites:
 - All Operating Systems: